 The movie I watched for the first time tonight, “American Sniper” and the story it told, did not leave me feeling patriotic or wanting to join the military to become a “sniper”.
 It did confirm the feelings I have had all along, in fact feelings I have had most of my life.
 Sure, Chris Kyle was a hero.
 Sure he deserved a funeral attended by thousands.
 He was the greatest SEAL Sniper that ever lived.
 He didn’t die in combat, but he DID die in combat.
 The dude, Eddie Ray Routh, that killed Chris, and another fellow, Chad Littlefield, I believe, had real mental issues that supposedly were not the result of combat experience.
 It is pretty clear in my mind, that he should have been rejected for military service to begin with.
 So war DID kill Chris Kyle?
 He was trying to help other veterans, which helped to heal his fucked up mind.
 I don’t think he should have joined the Navy in the first place.
 He could have remained a rodeo bull rider.
 You decide.

 Big assignment.
 Stop all war.
 In the meantime, at least scale it down.
 Change the world through peaceful attributes and attitudes.
 In the meantime, stop hiring people with hidden PTSD and other mental afflictions to be our law enforcement, i.e., “Police Officers”.
 I’m sure if cities and other jurisdictions followed what the FBI does for screening and training, we maybe wouldn’t have as many irresponsible people killing unarmed citizens.
-Although, the FBI could probably increase their awareness of mental unfitness.
+Although, the FBI could probably increase their awareness of mental unfitness as well.

-In the meantime, let’s put an end to sending various law enforcement personnel to Israel for training.
+In the meantime, how about we put an end to sending various law enforcement personnel to Israel for training.
 They’re not learning how to fire their weapons.
 They are learning how to manage crowds (suppress).
 New techniques in “Storm Trooping” on civilians.
 I’ve never been on the receiving end of police brutality, but if I am ever stopped, or they break down my door by mistake, the first question I will ask the officer is if he has seen combat.
 If he proudly says, yes, Afghanistan, two tours, I will politely ask him to call in a supervisor, as well as obey every instruction he gives me.